JoshBeardXYZ/joshbeardxyz/pages/work.md

 ## Education

-### The Ohio State University Fisher College of Business
-Bachelor of Science in Business Administration, Marketing &bull; 2010&mdash;2014
+**The Ohio State University Fisher College of Business** Bachelor of Science in Business Administration
-*Columbus, Ohio*
+2010 - 2014

 &nbsp;